-Priority 1 - Improve support to individuals experiencing long term and/or inter-generational unemployment What are our challenges and opportunities?
+Priority 1 - Improve support to individuals experiencing long term and/or inter-generational unemployment

 A significant portion of Workforce Australia participants are experiencing periods of ongoing unemployment, including those who also experience intergenerational unemployment.
 They benefit from tailored support to build work-ready skills over a period of time.
 'Short, sharp' training programs which are favoured by some training providers and other stakeholders can be unsuccessful in the region unless they are paired with pre and post program engagement and mentoring.